tz924/cs120-tufts/messages/README.md

-# Lab 5 Responsive Design
+# Lab 7 Message Part 1

 1. Identify what aspects of the work have been correctly implemented and what have not.